Wallpapering Skills

 Prior knowledge that will help with this topic

-• Basic literacy and numeracy skills are beneficial, as you will need to read instructions, write reflections, and handle simple data.
+- •Basic literacy and numeracy skills at Entry Level 3 or above, as you will need to read instructions, write short sentences, and do simple calculations for time management.

 Key Terminology